armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-1.md

+---
+layout: post
+title: AWS QuickStart Step 1
+order: 2
+---

+{:.no_toc}
+* This is a placeholder for an unordered list that will be replaced with ToC.
+To exclude a header, add {:.no_toc} after it.
+{:toc}

 **Prerequisite** - Get your AWS Account number avaiable in a text editor, SSH into Minnaker Instance with AWS keys.

 Need assistance setting this up? -  For a guided tutorial the **Video Walkthrough** at the bottom of this document.